Hathaway Building, 1st Floor

 The Joint Select Natural Resource Funding Committee, WWNRT Board Members and partners gathered on Tuesday, August 13th for a tour of a variety of projects that the WWNRT has helped fund.
 The tour started in Kemmerer and ended in Jackson.
 It was great to see firsthand the success our partners have had with these projects.
 We aim to please and brought rain along the entire tour!

-(Back L to R) WWNRT Chairman Steve Meadows (District 9), Jacelyn Downey (6), Esther Wagner (District 7), Christ Haswell (District 4), Representative Karlee Provenza, WWNRT Executive Director Bob Budd (Front L to R) Committee Chairman Representative Barry Crago, Co-Chairman Senator Bill Landen, Don Schramm (District 3), Kim Floyd (District 1), Representative Andrew Byron, Mike Massie (District 2)
+(Back L to R) WWNRT Chairman Steve Meadows (District 9), Jacelyn Downey (6), Esther Wagner (District 7), Christi Haswell (District 4), Representative Karlee Provenza, WWNRT Executive Director Bob Budd (Front L to R) Committee Chairman Representative Barry Crago, Co-Chairman Senator Bill Landen, Don Schramm (District 3), Kim Floyd (District 1), Representative Andrew Byron, Mike Massie (District 2)

 WYOMING WILDLIFE AND NATURAL RESOURCE TRUST NAMES MEDICINE BOW CONSERVATION DISTRICT "2023 PARTNER OF THE YEAR"